NiklasMenard/webportfolio/README.md

 ```
 More info at: https://www.postgresql.org/docs/9.4/backup-dump.html

-Additionally to get the backend running you must configure an .env file in the backend folder with you email and password and port.
+Additionally to get the backend running you must configure an .env file in the backend folder with you email, email password, database username and database password.
 Below is an template:

 ```
 EMAIL={your email}
 PASSWORD ={password}
 PORT=3001
+DATABASE_USER={database username}
+DATABASE_PW={database username password}
 ```

 After the database and .env file have been setup run the following command in the backend folder